 Gregory S. DiFelice, MD

 Dr. Gregory S. DiFelice is a fellowship-trained orthopaedic surgeon specializing in Sports Traumatology and Joint Reconstruction Surgery at Hospital for Special Surgery and New York Presbyterian Hospital.
-He also holds an academic appointment at the Weill Medical College of Cornell University as an Assistant Professor.
+He also holds an academic appointment at the Weill Medical College of Cornell University as an Associate Attending Orthopaedic Surgeon and Assistant Attending Orthopaedic Surgeon at Hospital for Special Surgery.
 His main surgical focus is on treatment of the knee, shoulder and hip.
 Using both non-surgical and surgical methods, he strives to utilize the latest technologies to improve patient outcomes, while preserving their native tissues.
 His customized approach to patient care is to use surgery as a last resort, and if absolutely necessary to perform the most conservative surgery that will obtain the best, most long-lasting results for the patient.

 Dr. DiFelice was born and raised in northern New Jersey.
 He completed his undergraduate degree at Princeton University while simultaneously earning 3 Varsity letters playing football.
 He then continued on to New Jersey Medical School, where he graduated as a member of the Alpha Omega Alpha Medical Honor Society.
 He did his residency in Orthopaedic Surgery at the Hospital for Special Surgery in New York City.
 He then completed a fellowship in Sports Medicine at Washington University in St. Louis in 2000.
 While there, he worked as an assistant to the team physicians for the St. Louis Rams, the St. Louis Blues and the St. Louis Cardinals.